Vento (motorcycle manufacturer)

-Vento is a motorcycle, scooter and ATV manufacturer from the United States.
-The name of the company is Italian for "wind".
-The company was founded in Mexico in 1996.
-Parts come from Italy, China, Japan and Taiwan, with some of its suppliers also selling to Harley-Davidson.
+Vento is a motorcycle, scooter, ATV, and off-road vehicle brand associated with Vento Motorcycles, Inc., an American company that has sold vehicles in Mexico and other markets.
+The Vento name means “wind” in Italian.
+The brand’s history has been linked to U.S. and Mexico operations, including motorcycle assembly for export to Mexico.

 Facilities

 In 1998, an assembly and quality control plant was opened in Laredo, Texas.
-This plant was built to elevate the quality of its products to better compete.
+This plant was used for assembly and quality-control work.
 All of the components were brought to Laredo where they were assembled and quality control work was performed.
+By 2006, Vento Motorcycles U.S.A. was described as having its headquarters in San Diego, with assembly and quality-control facilities in Laredo, Texas, and a marketing, product development, and dealer and distributor support center in Melbourne, Florida.

 Vento's corporate office was located in San Diego, California, where various operations varying from product design and development to customer support took place.
 Vento's sales organization is structured in the United States through a network of over 175 dealers in more than 30 states; there are more than 300 Vento outlets worldwide.
 FY 2003 sales in the United States totaled 17,840 units.
 A sum of 77,600 Vento motorcycles was sold that same year in Chile, Dominican Republic, Guatemala, Mexico, Venezuela, Puerto Rico, and Russia combined.
 (Includes highway motorcycles, scooters, utility, and ATVs).
 Vento sells more small-displacement two-wheel vehicles in Mexico than Yamaha, Suzuki, Honda, and Kawasaki combined.

+In 2006, Powersports Business reported that Vento served dealers in more than 30 U.S. states and had more than 20 distributors worldwide.

 Products

-Vento products were approved by the National Highway Traffic Safety Administration (United States Department of Transportation), and certified by both the United States Environmental Protection Agency and the California Air Resources Board, meeting the emission regulations.

-Vento motorcycles have somewhat bulky bodies which resemble larger cruisers made by other manufacturers, but their V-twin 250 cc engines are comparatively small.
-Though large, the Vento motorcycles are not particularly heavy—typically around 375 lb.
+Vento products included motorcycles, scooters, ATVs, and off-road vehicles.
+Vento Motorcycles, Inc. submitted vehicle identification number decoding information to the National Highway Traffic Safety Administration for several vehicle types, including motorcycles, scooters, and ATVs.
+Some Vento motorcycle models also received California Air Resources Board emissions certification for specific model years.

+Vento motorcycles included small-displacement cruiser-style models, including 250 cc V-twin motorcycles.
+Some models used cruiser-style bodywork while remaining lighter than many larger-displacement cruisers.